 Los Angeles County Bar Association

 Dunex, Inc. v.
 City of Oceanside.
-Bob represented the City of Oceanside as lead trial counsel in connection with an inverse condemnation lawsuit involving mobile home law in the context of a mobile home park conversions to residential ownership in the Coastal Zone, which are subject to regulation under the Coastal Act.
-The suit alleged that the City’s mobile home rent control ordinance resulted in a taking that caused at least $30 million in damages.
-The Court ruled in favor of the City, holding the plaintiff could not prove a claim because it had made a reasonable return on investment for the plaintiff.
+Bob represented the City of Oceanside as lead trial counsel in connection with an inverse condemnation lawsuit involving mobile home law in the context of a mobile home park conversion to residential ownership in the Coastal Zone, which is subject to regulation under the Coastal Act.
+The suit alleged that the city’s mobile home rent control ordinance resulted in a taking that caused at least $30 million in damages.
+The Court ruled in favor of the city, holding the plaintiff could not prove a claim because it had made a reasonable return on investment for the plaintiff.

 sampling of published appellate victories

 Mercury Casualty Co. v.
-City of Pasadena, 8/24/17, WL 3634467.
+City of Pasadena, 14 Cal.App.5th 917 (2017), reh’g denied, review denied 11/15/17.
 Inverse condemnation case involving damage from a tree that fell in a severe windstorm.
 The appellate court reversed judgment for Mercury after a trial, and ordered judgment to be entered for city, because the tree that fell was not a work of public improvement as “there was no evidence it was planted as part of a planned project or design serving a public purpose or use.”

 - Event // Trial Debriefing: Collender v.
 Brea09.07.2016